trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

         - One create a avro sink in case of `--output-type = "avro"`
         - One create a avro-confluent sink in case of `--output-type = "avroConfluent"`
         - One create a json sink in case of `--output-type = "json"`
-    - A method for make a REST GET request to the APICURIO schema registry API to get the schema registry of the last message
+    - A method for make a REST GET request to the Apicurio schema registry API to get the schema registry of the last message
     - A method for JSONfy the schema registry
     - A method for transform the schema registry and format and clean the information to a valid SQL metadata for build the source and sink data tables
     </details>